dixitaniket/Machine_Learning/README.md

 # Machine_Learning
 All machine learning stuff that I did

+# Code for blog contains the code for posts discussed on www.makingcomputerssmart.com
+## present
+> demonstration on auto encoders

 # Titanic Dataset
 the project is still in development
 It predicts the survival of a person based on the feature columns like age ,sex etc.